Bright and cheerful with a heavenly fragrance, daffodils are among the most beloved of spring’s harbingers.

 - Plant with the root end down, pointy end up, in holes or trenches sprinkled with bone meal.

 - For a striking display, plant daffodil bulbs in large groups approximately 2-6 inches apart rather than in a single row.
+These flowers are especially appropriate for mass planting.

 - For planting in pots and planters, spacing can be a little more compact.